Best Damn Night

-"Best Damn Night" is the debut single by street dance group and British band Six D. It was released on 22 July 2011 as a Digital download in the United Kingdom.
-The song peaked to number 34 on the UK Singles Chart.
+"Best Damn Night" is the debut single by street dance group and British band Six D. It was released on 22 July 2011 as a digital download in the United Kingdom.
+The song peaked at number 34 on the UK Singles Chart.

 Music video

-A music video to accompany the release of "Best Damn Night" and was uploaded to YouTube on May 17, 2011 at a total length of three minutes and thirty-two seconds.
+A music video to accompany the release of "Best Damn Night" was uploaded to YouTube on 17 May 2011 at a total length of three minutes and thirty-two seconds.

 Critical reception

 Lewis Corner of Digital Spy gave the song a positive review stating:

 "We're gonna dance 'til we can't no more/ Hands in the air 'til our arms get sore," Pierre promises over a pick 'n' mix of electronic whooshes, squiggly beeps and a toe-tapping clap-beat - the result the Hubba Bubba of bubblegum R&B. Teamed with some impressive street dance shape-throwing and 'tude-fuelled strike-a-pose moments in the accompanying music video, what's a few lost items anyway when you've got such a head-turning introduction under your belt?